grinnell-cs/csc151-dh/_eboards/eboard07-1.md

 * **Do not divide work on labs!
 Both partners should be working together on all the problems.**

+### Attendance / Mispronunciations

+* Sam has names arranged in random order and will attempt to read them again.
+* When you hear your name, say your name again and say how you used your Learn Differently Day.

 ### Racket notes / Debrief from last lab

+* Sorry about the `median-of-three?` vs. `median-of-three` issue.
 * Please do not put your `lambda` on the same line as your `define`.
 * Please do not cram stuff together.
 Always have a space between a procedure and its parameters.
 No `(+(- 2)3)` or anything like that.